How to Prep for Outdoor Photography

 There is a funny scene in the film “The Jerk” where the character thinks he needs only one item to move forward in his life, but he ends up snowballing into hoarding an accumulation of useless junk.

 You may think you can’t shoot successfully without all your gear, but the reality is you can.
-All you really need is your camera and yourself.
+All you really need is your camera and yourself, no matter if you’re photographing lightning, waterfalls, forests or insects!

 2. Keep it comfortable